-In February 2020, the Japanese government submitted its comments on the 2019 Bill.
-The bill was submitted to the lower house of Indian Parliament in December 2019 and is now under consideration.
-We will continue to work with the industry to closely monitor future legislation processes and relevant regulations to avoid unjustifiable infringement on free flow of information and rights of foreign operators.
+In December 2022, the Japanese government submitted its comments in the public comments to such bill.
+We will continue to work with the industry to closely monitor future legislation processes and relevant laws and regulations to avoid unjustifiable infringement on free flow of information and rights of foreign operators.